shootdaj/TestRepo/QUICKSTART.md

 1. Wire up the FadeCandy board following instructions here: https://learn.adafruit.com/led-art-with-fadecandy/wiring-your-leds
 2. Clone repository and open solution in Visual Studio 2015 (VS 2015 RC at the time of this writing).
-3. Ensure that WebController is the startup project.
+3. Hit F6 (Build).
+Visual Studio will restore all nuget packages and build the solution.
-4. Hit F5 (Debug).
-Visual Studio will restore all nuget packages and start the WebController project which will execute a program called Shimmer on the NeoMatrix or strip.
+4. Ensure that WebController is the startup project and hit F5 (Debug).
+Visual Studio will start the WebController project which will execute a program called Shimmer on the NeoMatrix or strip.
 5. The Web Controller is used to control the application.
 Under the Program Sets panel, click the Stop button in the ShimmerSet row to stop this program set.
 6. Under the Zones panel, click the Set button in the NeoMatrix row.
 This will set the NeoMatrix or the strip to the color and brightness selected in the textboxes next to it.
 7. Feel free to play around.